Maha Aungmye Bonzan Monastery

 Maha Aungmye Bonzan Monastery (မဟာအောင်မြေဘုံစံကျောင်း), commonly known as the Me Nu Brick Monastery (မယ်နုအုတ်ကျောင်း), is a historic Buddhist monastery in Inwa, Mandalay Region, Myanmar (formerly Burma).

-The monastery was built by Queen Nanmadaw Me Nu in 1818 to serve as the residence of her religious preceptor, the Nyaunggan Sayadaw U Po.
-Then offered to the 2nd Nyaunggan Sayardaw U Bok.
+At the behest of its donor Queen Nanmadaw Me Nu, the construction of the brick monastery began on 3 December 1822, and was officially consecrated on 29 January 1828.
+The queen donated the monastery to her religious preceptor, the Nyaunggan Sayadaw U Po.
+She later offered it to the 2nd Nyaunggan Sayadaw U Bok.
 The monastery was damaged by the earthquake of 1838 but was repaired in 1873 by his daughter Hsinbyumashin.
-This monastery is one of the finest specimens of Myanmar architecture during the Konbaung Period (19th century).
+This monastery is one of the finest specimens of Burmese architecture during the mid-Konbaung Period.
 Its architecture is in simulation of wooden monasteries with multiple roofs and a prayer hall of seven-tiered superstructure.

+The structure collapsed during the 2025 Myanmar earthquake.